Bumble Bees First Insect to Like Playtime

 According to a study, bumble bees enjoy playing with balls like humans and dogs (isn’t that cute?).
 The bees were the first insects to be seen playing with small wooden balls.

-The findings of this study give more proof that the minds of bees are more complex than we thought.
+The findings of this study give more proof that the minds of bees are more [[complex::Something that is not easy to understand.]] than we thought.
 This study also shows that bees can have positive emotions.

 Awesome!
 How was the research conducted?